FreshRoyal/elements-youtube/README.md

 Index URL: https://raw.githubusercontent.com/FreshRoyal/elements-youtube/master/youtube.index

-Feel free to suggest anything that I missed, whether it's from the already included channels or not.
+Feel free to create a new issue for anything that I missed, whether it's from the already included channels or not.